-- The match logic for each word can be derived from the comparison algorithm for two binary numbers. - First, neglect the key bits and compare the argument in A with the bits stored in the cells of the words. - Word i is equal to the argument in A if where xj = 1 if the pair of bits in position j are equal; otherwise , xj = 0.
+- The match logic for each word can be derived from the comparison algorithm for two binary numbers. - First, neglect the key bits and compare the argument in A with the bits stored in the cells of the words. - Word i is equal to the argument in A if xj=Aj Fij + Aj 'Fij '

-$$Aj=F$$ ij for $j=1,2,\ldots,n$ .
+Aj=F ij for j=1,2,....,n.

-- Two bits are equal if they are both 1 or both 0. - The equality of two bits can be expressed logically by the Boolean function
+- Two bits are equal if they are both 1 or both 0. - The equality of two bits can be expressed logically by the Boolean function where xj = 1 if the pair of bits in position j are equal;